 - Brokers, who are responsible for all brokerage activities, including acts performed by sales agents sponsored by the broker.

 Real estate brokers and sales agents are licensed for the protection of consumers.
-Before someone can be licensed to act for a buyer or seller in a real estate transaction, the person must meet certain requirements.
-To become licensed, each applicant must pass a background check to assess their honesty, trustworthiness, and integrity.
-Applicants must also complete qualifying education and experience, and pass the licensing exam before they are granted the authority to help guide you through the complicated process of buying or selling a home.
+Before receiving a license, each applicant must pass a background check to assess their honesty, trustworthiness, and integrity.
+Applicants must also complete qualifying education and experience, and pass the licensing exam before they are granted the authority to help guide you through the complicated process of buying or selling real property.

-Each company that provides brokerage services must be licensed as a broker, and must operate under the direct oversight of an individual who also holds a broker license.
+Each company that provides brokerage services must be licensed as a broker and must operate under the direct oversight of an individual who also holds a broker license.
 Every sales agent is sponsored and supervised by a broker.
-A broker or sales agent licensed by TREC is not required to become a REALTOR; although many do voluntarily join this private professional organization.
+A broker or sales agent licensed by TREC is not required to become a Realtor, although many voluntarily join this professional association.

-- inform the client of any material information about the property or the transaction received by the broker;
+- Informing the client of any material information about the property or the transaction received by the broker

-- answer the client’s questions and present any offer to or counter offer from the client; and
+- Answering the client’s questions and present any offer to or counter-offer from the client

-- treat all parties to a real estate transaction honestly and fairly.
+- Treating all parties to a real estate transaction honestly and fairly.

-It’s important to make sure you work with an agent or broker that you beleive will best meet your needs.
-Talk to a trusted neighbor, family member or friend to get a recommendation.
-Be sure to interview any persons you may be interested in hiring and ask them questions about their services.
+It’s important to make sure you work with an agent or broker that you believe will best meet your needs.
+Talk to a trusted neighbor, family member, or friend to get a recommendation.
+Be sure to interview anyone you may be interested in hiring and ask questions about their services.
 Online research can also be a valuable aid in helping you decide.
 Check out any licensed sales agent or broker using TREC's License Holder Lookup tool.
-This tool will provide you information about a license holder’s background history; any prior violations of laws or TREC rules; education they have taken in connection with their license; and if the person is an agent, information about the broker who sponsors them.
+This tool will provide you information about a license holder’s background history, any prior violations of laws or TREC rules, education they have taken in connection with their license, and if the person is an agent, information about the broker who sponsors them.

 Standard Contract Forms

-When buying or selling a home in Texas, professionals licensed by TREC are most often required to use standard form contracts drafted by TREC’s Broker-Lawyer Committee and adopted by the agency.
+When buying or selling real property in Texas, professionals licensed by TREC are most often required to use standard form contracts drafted by TREC’s Broker-Lawyer Committee and adopted by the agency.
 These forms are carefully written to meet the needs of a typical home sale or purchase and to balance the interests of all the parties involved.
-A broker or sales agent is permitted to complete these form contracts to reflect the needs of their client, but cannot make recommendations or offer advice which exceeds their level of expertise.
-Complex or specialized situations may require the use of an attorney to express and protect the client’s interest.
+A broker or sales agent is permitted to complete these form contracts to reflect the needs of their client, but cannot make recommendations or offer advice that exceeds their level of expertise.
+Complex or specialized situations may require a qualified attorney to express and protect the client’s interest.

-In addition to brokers and sales agents, there are other persons involved in the buying and selling of a house.
-Some of these persons are also licensed by TREC.
+In addition to brokers and sales agents, there are others who might be involved in your transaction, some of which are also licensed by TREC.

-Real estate inspectors are individuals licensed by TREC to perform inspections of real property that is part of a real estate transaction.
+Real estate inspectors are individuals licensed by TREC to perform inspections of real property part of a real estate transaction.
 Inspectors provide information on the performance of certain systems that are part of the property.
-They are required to use the TREC standard report form and are guided by their “standards of Practice” to ensure consistency throughout the home inspection process.
+They are required to use the TREC standard report form and are follow Standards of Practice to ensure consistency throughout the home inspection process.
 There are three types of inspectors:

-- Real Estate Inspectors, who must be sponsored and indirectly supervise; and
+- Real Estate inspectors, who must be sponsored and indirectly supervise

-Residential Service Companies are licensed by TREC to offer contracts to consumers for services related to the maintenance of certain systems in the home.
+Residential Service Companies are licensed by the Texas Department of Licensing and Regulation.
 Typically, these contracts are offered at the point of sale of a home.
 The contract can cover a wide range of systems including appliances, plumbing, electrical, pools, and water heaters.
 Make sure you review each contract and its details before choosing the one.
 It’s important to note that a residential service company contract is not required when purchasing a home.

 Title or Escrow Agents

 Title closing is the final step in the real estate transaction.
-A title or escrow agent act a neutral third party and are there to serve both the buyer and seller in the transaction.
+A title or escrow agent acts as a neutral third party and is there to serve both the buyer and seller in the transaction.
 The title agent is responsible for examining all closing documents and ensuring that all transaction details are complete.
 Title and escrow agents are license by the Texas Department of Insurance (TDI) and not by TREC.
 Information concerning title or escrow agents can be found on the TDI website.